Bell Hill

 What Is Florida Utility Assistance and Who Qualifies?

-Florida Utility Assistance is a federally funded program that helps income‑qualified families cover heating and cooling costs through local community‑action agencies.
+Florida Utility Assistance is a federally funded program that helps income-qualified families cover heating and cooling costs through local community-action agencies using new technologies.

-You qualify if your household income stays at or below 60% of Florida’s median income—or 150% of the Federal Poverty Level—and you’re responsible for paying the utility bills.
+You qualify if your household income stays at or below 60% of Florida’s median income, or 150% of the Federal Poverty Level, and you’re responsible for paying the utility bills, including those receiving SNAP assistance.

-You must be a Florida resident and submit an energy bill, proof of income, identification, and Social Security details.
+You must be a Florida resident and submit an energy bill, proof of income, identification, and Social Security details, especially for people with disabilities.

 The Eligibility Criteria are strict, but the Application Process is straightforward: gather documents, complete the online or paper form, and send it to your local LIHEAP agency for review promptly today.